shiva1998-R/DesktopAssistant/README.md

 # DesktopAssistant

-This is a desktop assistant project the following features:
+This is a desktop assistant project with the following features:
 - Voice Assistant
 - Opening multiple desktop applications in one click
 - Play music from local folders